Lesson 47: Minor Keys, Part 2 — Melodic Minor and Modal Mixture

 A major-key piece can briefly borrow a chord or note from its parallel minor (the minor scale with the same tonic).
 The most common case: a Baroque major-key piece dipping into the minor sixth degree for expressive colour.

-Phrase in C major; the Ab in the middle is borrowed from C minor.
-A momentary cloud across the major sun.
+The Ab in the middle is borrowed from C minor — a momentary cloud across the major sun.

-On your alto staff this reads in F major; the Db in the middle is borrowed from F minor.
-A momentary cloud across the major sun.
+On your alto staff this reads in F major; the Db is borrowed from F minor — a momentary cloud across the major sun.

 Now play these